 College Student Cell Phone Discounts

-Many cell phone companies will offer discounts or a certain percentage off of bills for students.
+Many cell phone companies will offer exclusive student discounts or a certain percentage off of bills for students.
 Below, I have linked to the pages for different companies on Student Rate, which updates regularly what the current promotions are

 - T-mobile – It doesn’t appear that they have an official discount anymore for service plans, but from what I’ve read, you can save money on your phone purchase as a student.